 - A consistent increase in head size over time suggests healthy neurological growth.

-Tracking all three measurements of baby's weight, length, and head circumference gives healthcare providers a complete picture of a child’s overall growth.
+Tracking all three measurements of little one's weight, length, and head circumference gives healthcare providers a complete picture of a child’s overall growth.

 Typical Weight Changes in Early Life